celineguler/myblog/gallery.md

 ---

 <style>
-/* Full reset for full-page layout */ body {
+/* General layout reset */
+body {
   margin: 0;
   padding: 0;
   width: 100%;
 }

-/* Gallery layout with symmetric padding */
+/* This wraps header, footer, and title.
+It is constrained. */ .page-container {
+  max-width: 1200px;
+  margin: 0 auto;
+  padding: 0 20px;
+  box-sizing: border-box;
+}

-.gallery {
+/* The gallery will be full-width and independent */ .gallery {
   column-count: 3;
   column-gap: 17px;